 Students must be freshman applicants to Ohio University and satisfy either geographic or discipline eligibility requirements.

 Geographic Awards: A student must attend or hold a degree from one of the eligible high schools.

 Discipline Awards: A student must apply to one of the eligible academic disciplines at OHIO.
 Selection for a Cutler Scholar Award is contingent on admission to an eligible program of study.

 The Cutler Scholars Program encourages any eligible student with strong intellectual curiosity and a demonstrated commitment to community engagement to apply.
 We do not consider standardized test scores in our selection process.
-Additionally, there is no minimum GPA required to apply, though successful applicants historically have possessed a cumulative GPA of 3.4 or greater on a 4.0 scale.

 - Reflect on a service activity or other efforts you’ve undertaken to contribute to your community or communities.
 Your actions might involve individual service, a group project, or substantial activities to support your family, such as employment or caring for a sick relative.
 What did you learn about yourself and your community?
 What did you learn about how society functions more generally?
 (Limit 250 words)

 - What qualities are most important when practicing leadership?
 How have you tried to model these qualities when working with others?
 What opportunities are you interested in seeking out to develop new qualities of leadership?
 (Limit 250 words)

 Cutler Scholars Program staff and alumni review all applications and select award finalists.
 Finalists will be notified and invited for virtual interviews which typically occur in late January and early February.